 The key to plantar fasciitis relief is good arch support.
 Look for sandals with a pronounced arch.
 It should extend to about halfway across the foot to provide proper support.
 Think of arch support as a mound, rather than a small bump just inside your foot.

-Beyond that, the best sandals have deeper heel cups, which help balance weight evenly, and focus your stride on the heel.
+Beyond arch support, the best sandals have deep heel cups, which help balance weight evenly, and focus your stride on the heel.
 Many heeled sandals and shoes cause pain by aiming weight toward the arch and forefoot, when it’s anatomically designed to rest toward the backs of your feet.